torproject/tor/doc/HACKING/Maintaining.md

 These are the tasks of a subsystem maintainer:

-1. Regularly go over `merge_ready` tickets relevant to the related subsystem and for the current alpha or development (master branch) Milestone.
+1. Regularly go over `merge_ready` tickets relevant to the related subsystem and for the current alpha or development (main branch) Milestone.

 2. A subsystem maintainer is expected to contribute to any design changes (including proposals) or large patch set about the subsystem.